 The OEFC debt, liabilities and associated financing costs will be repaid from interest on notes receivable from the Province and successor entities, and from dedicated electricity revenues in the form of PIL of corporate income and property taxes, and gross revenue charges made under the Act by the successor entities and municipal electric utilities.
-OEFC also receives the Debt Retirement Charge (DRC) paid by electricity consumers at a rate of 0.7 cents/kWh until the residual stranded debt is retired.
-The Ontario Financing Authority (OFA), an agency of the

-Province responsible for borrowing and investing monies for the Province and other public bodies, provides day-to-day management services to OEFC.
+OEFC also receives the Debt Retirement Charge (DRC) paid by electricity consumers at a rate of 0.7 cents/kWh.
+The Electricity Act, 1998, allows for the DRC to be paid until the residual stranded debt is retired.
+The Ontario Financing Authority (OFA), an agency of the Province responsible for borrowing and investing monies for the Province and other public bodies, provides day-to-day management services to OEFC.

 On December 9, 2004, the Electricity Restructuring Act, 2004 was passed, resulting in a combination of a fully regulated and competitive electricity sector with different generators receiving prices set through a variety of mechanisms.
-Electricity generated from OPG's nuclear and baseload hydro generation assets receive regulated prices, electricity from those generators with existing or new contracts receive prices as determined by their contracts, while other generation receives prices set in the electricity spot market.
-Consumers pay a blend of these costs including the pass-through of regulated prices for OPG's regulated plants, the full costs for existing and new contracts for generation and market prices for other generation facilities.
+Electricity generated from OPG's nuclear and baseload hydro generation assets receive regulated prices, electricity from generators with existing or new contracts receive prices as determined by their contracts, while other generation receives prices set in the electricity spot market.
+The latter includes OPG's other hydro generation assets, that are not under supply contracts and that received spot market prices during 2013-14, but are prescribed for rate regulation effective July 1, 2014.
+Consumers pay a blend of these costs, including the pass-through of regulated prices for OPG's regulated plants, the full costs for existing and new contracts for generation and market prices for other generation facilities.
 The Act also created the Ontario Power Authority (OPA) to ensure an adequate long-term supply of electricity.